 The draft General Plan also includes, but is not limited to changes in nearly all of the community, Specific, and neighborhood Plans, and the Master Parks Plan (including Trails) in an effort to minimize outward growth.

-The draft General Plan will be available for a 45-day public review period commencing on Wednesday, July 2, 2014 and ending on Monday, August 18, 2014.
+The draft General Plan will be available for an extended 45-day public review period commencing on Monday, August 25, 2014 and ending on Thursday, October 9, 2014.

 Who may comment?

 Anyone interested parties are invited to submit written comments on the draft General Plan for consideration by the Planning Commission and City Council.
 Public agencies and/or service providers should also provide the name of a contact person with their response.

 Where may I review a copy?